Kadaram Kondan Movie Review: Chiyaan Vikram Is The Real Conqueror Of This Action Entertainer!

 Verdict

-Despite the minor hussles, Kadaram Kondan has loads in it to satisfy fans of stylish action entertainers.
+Despite minor hussles, Kadaram Kondan has enough meat to satisfy fans craving stylish action entertainers.
 Chiyaan Vikram rules the screen with his charismatic and stylish portrayal of KK.